maxtkc/mvths-wiki/docs/099-kill-sigkill.md

+# Kill Sigkill

-Do not use sudo with kill
+#Do not use sudo with kill

 Ttymidi sets up a